-In our society people love sports, and (for better or worse) this love of sports means there is a need for psychologists to help those involved in athletics.
+In our society people love sports, and (for better or worse) this love of sports means there is a need for sports psychologist to help those involved in athletics.

-Sport Psychology addresses the interactions between psychology and sport performance, including the psychological aspects of optimal athletic performance, the psychological care and well-being of athletes, coaches, and sport organizations, and the connection between physical and psychological functioning.
+Sport Psychology addresses the interactions between psychology and sport performance, including the psychological aspects of optimal athletic performance.
+It address the interactions between psychological care and well-being of athletes, coaches, and sport organizations, and the connection between physical and psychological functioning.

 All of the above may really appeal to you, but then the question comes up about how do you become a sports psychologist?
 It all begins with an undergraduate degree.
 This degree is typically in Psychology.
 However, there are an increasing number of colleges that offer an undergraduate Sports Psychology major–check out the Association for Applied Sports Psychology site page for information.
 This major combines courses in Psychology with those in Physical Education /Kinesiology.

 Finally, if you want to become a sports psychologist it is possible to start with a degree in Physical Education/Kinesiology.